-East Pool Mine dates its beginnings back to the early C18th when a small concern called “Pool Old Bal” worked a sett leased by the Basset family up to the mid 1780’s.
+East Pool Mine dates its beginnings back to the early C18th when a small concern called “Pool Old Bal” worked a sett.
+This was leased by the Basset family up to the mid 1780’s.

-The mine named East Pool began its life in 1834, it was completely surrounded by large well established mines: South Crofty, Tincroft, Wheal Agar and Carn Brea.
-It’s small sett was highly profitable, the shallow workings produced a high grade Copper Ore which sold for almost twice the price achieved by other mines.
+The mine named East Pool began its life during 1834.
+Completely surrounded by large well established mines: South Crofty, Tincroft, Wheal Agar and Carn Brea.
+Its small sett was highly profitable, the shallow workings produced a high grade Copper Ore.
+This sold for almost twice the price achieved by other mines.

 Wheal Agar was the northern neighbour which had struggled to make a profit apart from a short period during the 1880’s.
 Wheal Agar eventually closed in 1895, the workings soon started to flood to a point where the East Pool system was threatened.